Background pattern

 Occasionally: upper abdominal pain, diarrhea.

-Rarely (including isolated cases): constipation, loss of appetite, hepatitis, altered liver function, pancreatitis, ileus (a syndrome that begins with jaundice and progresses to hepatic necrosis with fatal outcomes in some cases).
+Rarely (including isolated cases): constipation, loss of appetite, hepatitis, altered liver function, pancreatitis, ileus (a syndrome that begins with cholestatic jaundice (yellowing of the skin and mucous membranes due to bile duct obstruction) and progresses to hepatic necrosis with fatal results in some cases).

 Skin, blood vessels:

-Rarely (including isolated cases): urticaria, pruritus, severe skin reactions, psoriatic-like rash, photosensitivity, diaphoresis (excessive sweating), hair loss, onycholysis (nail detachment), skin reactions associated with fever, sudden facial, oral, and/or limb swelling, vascular inflammation, skin inflammation.
+Rarely (including isolated cases): urticaria, pruritus, severe skin reactions, psoriatic-like eruptions, photosensitivity, diaphoresis (excessive sweating), hair loss, onycholysis (nail detachment), skin reactions that may be associated with fever, sudden swelling of the face, mouth, and/or limbs, inflammation of blood vessels, skin inflammation.

 Nervous system: